Parameter#

 Deprecated: THIS FUNCTION IS DEPRECATED.
 It will be removed in a future version.
 Instructions for updating: Use value instead.

-property step_size: Tensor#
+property stepsize: Tensor#

 Step size of the parameter, the estimated order of magnitude of the uncertainty.

 This can be crucial to tune for the minimization.
-A too large step_size can produce NaNs, a too small won’t converge.
+A too large stepsize can produce NaNs, a too small won’t converge.

-If the step size is not set, the DEFAULT_STEP_SIZE is used.
+If the step size is not set, the DEFAULT_stepsize is used.

 Returns: